If you run Kali Linux as a “guest” within VirtualBox, this article will help you to successfully install the “Guest Addition” tools.

 You must use version 4.2.xx or higher of VirtualBox in order to take advantage of the improvements, including compatibility updates, and enhanced stability of both the core application and the Guest Additions.

 Installing VirtualBox Guest Additions in Kali Linux

-Once you have booted into your Kali Linux virtual machine, open a terminal window and issue the following command to install the Linux Kernel headers.
+Start up your Kali Linux virtual machine, open a terminal window and issue the following command to install the Linux kernel headers.

-From a terminal window, copy the VboxLinuxAdditions.run file from the Guest Additions CD-Rom to a path on your local system ensure it is executable and run the file to begin installation.
+From a terminal window, copy the VboxLinuxAdditions.run file from the Guest Additions CD-ROM to a path on your local system.
+Ensure it is executable and run the file to begin the installation.

 chmod 755 /root/VBoxLinuxAdditions.run